Review: Toyota Proace (2016)

 Like the Citroen Dispatch and Peugeot Expert, the Toyota Proace is based on modified version of the Peugeot 308 platform.
 As a result it feels and drives very much like a family car, with responsive steering and low levels of road and engine noise.

 The Proace feels particularly refined at motorway speeds, while its supportive and comfortable seats make it a great van for covering high mileages.
+The electric model, meanwhile, is almost silent at town speeds, too.
 A full size bulkhead is also fitted as standard, which means it doesn't take long to warm up the cabin on a cold morning.

 Owing to its compact dimensions, the Proace is agile at low speeds, with a 11.3 metre turning circle and lots of all-round visibility.
-This makes it painless to use in town, while its low roof height makes it small enough to fit into city centre multi-storey car parks.
+This makes it painless to use in town – particlarly the electric model which has lots of power off the line – while its low roof height makes it small enough to fit into city centre multi-storey car parks.

 The Proace can be fitted with a number of driving aids, including a head-up display and adaptive cruise control.
 A road sign recognition system is also available and this will display local speed limits on the head-up unit.